starke-labs/vaults/README.md

 - TODO: Add swap logic here from: https://github.com/starke-labs/jup-swap-integration
 - TODO: Use Box::into_raw() for accounts
 - TODO: Add types for whitelist and vault accounts in sdk
+- TODO: Add _in_nav_decimals to literals to avoid confusion

 ## Contributing